chocolateboy/mcfifo/README.md

 # Build <a name="Build"></a>

+    make

 mcfifo is developed on Linux with MinGW.
 The Makefile requires i586-mingw32msvc-gcc.
-Patches for other build environments welcone.
+Patches for other build environments welcome.

 # Version <a name="Version"></a>